simonmichael/hledger/doc/manual.md

 ### Reports

-Here are the built-in commands for reporting useful information from your journal, which hledger's main purpose.
+Here are the built-in commands for reporting useful information from your journal, (hledger's main function).
 (The original commands inherited from Ledger were, simplest first:
 [print](#print), [register](#register) and [balance](#balance).)

 #### accounts